 The College continues to work with the relevant Employer Representative Bodies (ERBs) responsible for coordinating Local Skills Improvement Plans (LSIPs) including the Hull & Humber Chamber of Commerce, the Federation of Small Businesses and the West & North Yorkshire Chamber of Commerce.
-This activity has involved regional meetings and workshops with employers, colleges and training providers and the relevant LEPs: the Hull & East Yorkshire LEP; the York & North Yorkshire LEP, and the Greater Lincolnshire LEP.
-Additional activity included employer surveys, sector-based focus groups (eg Rural Economy) and one to one employer interviews.
+This activity involves regional meetings and workshops with employers, colleges and training providers and other relevant bodies including Hull & East Yorkshire Business, Growth & Skills Hub and the Greater Lincolnshire Combined County Authority.